ezramakilanmanao/Orskov-McDonald-Nonlinear-Curve-Fit-Model-for-R/README.md

 # Orskov-McDonald-Nonlinear-Curve-Fit-Model-for-R
-This R script provides a flexible, user-friendly template for modeling in situ ruminal nutrient digestibility data using the classic Ørskov and McDonald (1979) nonlinear model.
+This R script provides a flexible, user-friendly template for modeling in situ ruminal nutrient digestibility data using the classic Orskov and McDonald (1979) nonlinear model.

 **A. Features**